Duty-free shops at airports sell goods to travelers without charging any taxes on them.

 For example, the UK doesn’t require you to declare your duty-free goods, but the US does.

-When Was Duty Free Shopping First Introduced?
+Duty Free Shopping Was First Introduced in Ireland

 Duty free shopping at airports was first introduced at Shannon airport in Ireland in the 1940s.